Members' Code of Conduct

 The Council has appointed a Standards and Ethics Committee to promote and maintain a high standard of conduct by Members.
 It is made up of elected Councillors and 3 independent members (who are neither Councillors nor employees within local government).

-If you feel that a Member has breached the County Council's Code of Conduct you will need to refer your complaint in writing to Head of Legal and Democratic Services and Monitoring Officer.
+If you feel that a Member has breached the County Council's Code of Conduct you will need to refer your complaint in writing to the Monitoring Officer.

 Your complaint must relate to the Code of Conduct and the behaviour of Worcestershire County Council Members when exercising their function as member.
 It must state the nature of the alleged breach and provide sufficient information to allow the Monitoring Officer to decide whether the complaint should be formally investigated as a potential breach of the Code, having regard to the filtering criteria.